AUTHOR'S MAIN SITE

 Adjust the length properties of the others as follows.
 We are setting a limit on the length of what can be put in each of the fields.
 (You'll have to select each row, one after the other, to access the field's length property.)

-PhonePriority: (The length can't be changed, it will be 5)
+PhonePriority: (The length can't be changed, it will be 5, which is fine)..
+PhoneNumber: 30

-Put some data into the table!
-The computer should automatically fill in the ID field.
-If you want to delete a row, right click on the grey area just to the left of the row's "ID" column.
-You should have a "Delete rows" option.
+Doing it here, now, this way won't be as easy as doing it will be eventually, and it isn't the right way to do it, but just to see that you can, put some data into the table!
+The computer should automatically fill in the ID field with a unique number for each record.
+If you want to delete a row, right click on the gray area just to the left of the row's "ID" column.
+The list of options you get should include "Delete rows".
 Click it. ("RowS" because if you can select multiple rows (shift-click, or ctrl-click) before right clicking, so you can delete many rows in one operation.)

 If you delete rows, the previously assigned ID numbers do not get re-used.
 These numbers are for the program's internal purposes, and you are advised to pay little attention to them.
 They aren't even very important in our first table, but you should know how to create an ID field, and you should include one in most tables.